Kate Phillips: Career

 An August 2018 announcement indicated that Phillips would be among the new cast to join the original actors in the feature film Downton Abbey which started principal photography at about the same time.
-In 2020 Phillips took on the lead role in the detective series Miss Scarlet and the Duke.
+In 2020, Phillips took on the lead role in the detective series Miss Scarlet and The Duke.

+In 2024, Phillips launched the production company Just John Films with Rosie Day and Amber Anderson.

+In 2025, Phillips starred in The Weir, a play by Conor McPherson, in the Harold Pinter Theatre, London.

+Personal life

+Phillips is the partner of actor Oliver Chris and they have a daughter.